byvfx/ibm_ds_capstone/README.md

    - Inconsistencies in the data manifest as NULL values, especially in the PayloadMass column.
 One strategy to handle this is by determining the mean of the PayloadMass entries and substituting the null spots with this mean value.
    - The 'LandingPad' column, which uses NULL values to denote the non-use of a landing pad, will be addressed later with one-hot encoding techniques.

-By the end of this phase, the goal is to have a structured and insightful dataset, optimized for further analysis.
+By the end of this phase, the goal is to have a structured and insightful dataset optimized for further analysis.
+---

-## Predictive Data Analysis
+## 4. Predictive Data Analysis 🤖
+---

 In this segment, we'll dive deep into **Predictive Analysis**.
-Our focus will be on constructing a machine-learning pipeline aimed at predicting the successful landing of Falcon 9's first stage.
+I will focus on constructing a machine-learning pipeline to predict the successful landing of Falcon 9's first stage.
 The key steps in this journey are:

 ### 1. Preprocessing
 - Standardizing the data ensures that the dataset is consistent and free from any outliers or discrepancies.

 ### 2. Data Splitting
 - Leveraging `Train_test_split` to segregate the data into:
-  - Training data, used to train the model.
+  - Training data used to train the model.
-  - Testing data, used to evaluate the model's performance.
+  - Testing data used to evaluate the model's performance.

 ### 3. Model Training & Hyperparameter Tuning
 - Training our model on the available data.